montimaj/grace-grb/figures/README.md

 Nothing outside India is drawn as a political entity.
-The basin crosses into Nepal, Bangladesh and China; those are labelled in text rather than outlined, so the plate asserts no boundary it cannot source.
+The basin crosses into Nepal, Bangladesh and China; those are labelled in text rather than outlined, so the figure asserts no boundary it cannot source.

 ---